ansible-content-lab/azure_terraform_deployment/README.md

 ### Installing Red Hat Ansible Automation Platform

 At this point you can ssh into one of the controller nodes and run the installer.
-The default `infrastructure_admin_username` is `azureuser`.
+The example below assumes the default variables.tf values for `infrastructure_admin_username` and `infrastructure_admin_ssh_private_key_filepath`.

 ```bash
 ssh -i ~/.ssh/id_rsa azureuser@<controller-public-ip>